abelMeli/fury_andesui-android/CONTRIBUTING.md

 ## Get involved in how the library actually works.
 There are many ways to get involved with Andes UI.
 - You already started with the right foot by reading this Contributing file ;)
-- You can fly from here and land on the [Documentation](/docs/guide/README.md) page
+- You can fly from here and land on the [Documentation](https://furydocs.io/andesui-android/latest/guide).
 - Now you're ready to watch a movie.
 Well, is not exactly a movie, but is a video.
 A tech talk, to be honest.
 A tech talk we gave at Mercado Libre that serves as an onboarding to the internals of this library.
 [Watch it here!](https://drive.google.com/open?id=1a8KBwlILW-JOnrO8cEGuQ7CNYSORJg4A)
 - Oh, I see!
 You want to get your hands dirty.
 Fork this repo, run the Showcase App and start developing a new Andes component.
 Or maybe you can improve an existing one.
-- In case you are developing a new component (or planning to do so), keep in mind the creation of a new RFC, [see here for more info!](/docs/guide/RFC)
+- In case you are developing a new component (or planning to do so), keep in mind the creation of a new RFC, [see here for more info!](https://furydocs.io/andesui-android/latest/guide/#/RFC)
 - After that, you're ready to use our Android Studio template for creating new components: setup a name and choose between some configuration attributes, and you're done!
 See the [docs](/docs/guide/template-plugin) to download the plugin and learn about the configuration and usage of the template.

 # I want to develop a new component or to fix an existing one